X

 I understand I went pretty far back, but you can see the pitch slowly shift towards a more typical shape over time.
 Add in about 200 RPMs lost in spin, and you’ve got a deteriorated fastball.

 So, Verlander’s fastball isn’t all that great anymore, but what about the secondary stuff?
-His most used secondary pitch is the slider, which he’s thrown 24% of the time this season.
-An 87.4 mph offering, Verlander’s slider has below average vertical movement and average horizontal movement.
+His most-used secondary pitch is the slider, which he’s thrown 24% of the time this season.
+An 87.4 mph offering, Verlander’s slider has below-average vertical movement and average horizontal movement.
 He’s gotten some mixed results with the pitch so far, with batters hitting .269 against the slider with a .433 SLG and .324 wOBA.

 Unlike the fastball, the expected stats are much better on Verlander’s slider.
 Opponents have a .218 xBA, .397 xSLG, and .287 xwOBA off the pitch this season.
-It’s been much harder for batters to crush the slider, as opponents have an 87.1 mph average exit velocity off the pitch along with a 14.9% line drive rate.
-Verlander could see some improvement on the results with this pitch, as he has a .266 career BABIP against with it, but a .303 BABIP against it this season.
+It’s been much harder for batters to crush the slider, as opponents have an 87.1 mph average exit velocity off the pitch, along with a 14.9% line drive rate.
+Verlander could see some improvement on the results with this pitch, as he has a .266 career BABIP against it, but a .303 BABIP against it this season.

 The slider can be an effective out pitch, but it is no longer a dominant strikeout offering.
 Verlander has just a 31.5% whiff rate with it this season, and got four of six whiffs with it on Sunday, good for a 31% whiff rate.
-A serviceable pitch, but not very exciting and the days of Verlander being an above-average strikeout pitcher are gone.
+A serviceable pitch, but not very exciting, and the days of Verlander being an above-average strikeout pitcher are gone.

-What really makes the curveball bad is the lack of whiffs.
+What makes the curveball bad is the lack of whiffs.
 Verlander has a pitiful 14.6% whiff rate with his curveball this season, and he got zero whiffs with it on Sunday despite more than doubling his usage rate.
-Perhaps he could see improvement on his .393 BABIP against with the pitch, but he is allowing a 32.1% line drive rate with his curveball as well.
+Perhaps he could see improvement on his .393 BABIP against the pitch, but he is allowing a 32.1% line drive rate with his curveball as well.
 This doesn’t seem like an effective pitch anymore, and it’s curious that Verlander would increase his usage so much.
-The White Sox did start five lefties against Verlander on Sunday so perhaps that was a factor, but increased curveball usage is not a trend I want to see from Verlander.
+The White Sox did start five lefties against Verlander on Sunday, so perhaps that was a factor, but increased curveball usage is not a trend I want to see from Verlander.

 Verlander rounds his repertoire out with a changeup, and that changeup has been incredibly effective compared to his other pitches.
 Batters are hitting .130 off the pitch with a .130 SLG and .182 wOBA.
 He also has an impressive 40.4% whiff rate with the pitch.
 He mostly throws it to lefties, which is why it’s odd to see such high curveball usage in this start.